Raghav117/Student-Management-Application/README.md

 # Student-Management-Application
-This application maintains the accounts of student with proper security.
+This application maintains the records of students with proper security.